Algebraic elliptic cohomology and flops II: $SL$-cobordism: Introduction

-In this paper, we study the algebraic Krichever's elliptic genus, when restricted to the $\SL$-cobordism ring with integral coefficients.
+In this paper, we study the algebraic Krichever elliptic genus, when restricted to the $\SL$-cobordism ring with integral coefficients.

-Elliptic genera in topology have a renowned rigidity property, conjectured by Witten and proved by many others, including Bott-Taubes \cite{BT}, Liu \cite{Liu}, and Ando \cite{An}, which says that for any Spin-manifold with $S^1$-action, the $S^1$-equivariant genus does not depend on the equivariant parameter.
-Similarly, there is a $\SU$-rigidity theorem for certain elliptic genus with two parameters (referred to as the Krichever's elliptic genus) proved by Krichever \cite{Kr} and H\"ohn \cite{H}, which says the $S^1$-equivariant Krichever's elliptic genus of any $\SU$-manifold is a constant.
-In \cite{Totaro} Totaro proved that a genus has the $\SU$-rigidity property if and only if the values of two birational manifolds related by a flop are equal.
-Further more, he proved that the Krichever's elliptic genus is universal with respect to this property.
+Elliptic genera in topology have a renowned rigidity property, conjectured by Witten and proved by many others, including Bott-Taubes \cite{BT}, Liu \cite{Liu}, and Ando \cite{An}, which says that for any Spin-manifold with $S^1$-action, the $S^1$-equivariant elliptic genus does not depend on the equivariant parameter.
+Similarly, there is a $\SU$-rigidity theorem for a certain elliptic genus with two parameters (referred to as Krichever's elliptic genus) proved by Krichever \cite{Kr} and H\"ohn \cite{H}, which says the $S^1$-equivariant Krichever elliptic genus of any $\SU$-manifold is a constant.
+In \cite{Totaro} Totaro proved that a genus has the $\SU$-rigidity property if and only if its values on two birational manifolds related by a flop are equal.
+Further more, he proved that Krichever's elliptic genus is universal with respect to this property.
 The proof in \cite{Totaro} uses topological constructions, which do not have direct counterparts for varieties over an arbitrary field.

 In \cite{LYZ}, the authors gave a purely algebraic proof of the fact that the kernel of Krichever's elliptic genus coincides with the ideal generated by differences of flops, a proof which works for varieties over an arbitrary perfect field.
 Moreover, we obtained the existence of a corresponding motivic oriented cohomology theory representing elliptic cohomology.
 With rational coefficients, we have a description of the coefficient ring of the motivic elliptic cohomology.
 For a summary of the main results in \cite{LYZ}, see \S~\ref{subsec:summary_LYZ1}.